veeral-agarwal/Genetic-Algorithm/README.md

-# MDL_Project
+# Genetic Algorithm
-machine, data and learning: course project on genetic algorithms | spring 2021
+done as a project in Machine Data and Learning course, MDL | Spring 2021